triyoga 300 hour advanced yoga teacher training

 Graduation from the training is not a given.
 To successfully complete the training (and be eligible for accreditation) students are required to:

-- Attend at least 10 modules (and make up hours if modules are missed)
+- Attend at least 12 modules (and make up hours if modules are missed).
+Note: it isn’t acceptable to leave modules early without out prior approval from the course tutors;

 - Demonstrate a committed, open and enquiring attitude throughout the training